 Investigation Details

-Investigating Officer Position in Council
+Investigating Officer

 Date of investigation Time of Investigation (24 hr)

 Details of Injured/Involved Person

 Full Name Address

 Contact Number DOB

 Gender Female Male

 Incident/Accident Details

-Date of Incident Time of Incident (24 hr)
+Date of Incident

 Location where incident occurred

-Description of incident (attach photog graphs where possible)
+Description of incident (attach photographs where possible)

-Diagram of incident (if possible) - inclu ude skid marks, accident debris etc
+Diagram of incident (if possible) - include skid marks, accident debris etc

-Description of scene (attach photogra aphs where possible)
+Description of scene (attach photographs where possible)

-Environmental conditions at time of incommental conditions at time of incommentations, approaches, drains, verges, cident (wind direction, wet/dry, light/dark, fog/clear, restrictions to visibility etc)
+Environmental conditions at time of incident (wind direction, wet/dry, light/dark, fog/clear,

+shadows, approaches, drains, verges, restrictions to visibility etc)

-Details of injury sustained (if applicable) FRONT VIEW REAR VIEW Description of treatment given at scene of incident (if applicable) First Aid Medical Treatment Hospitalisation Police Report/Ambulance/Hospital Details (if applicable) Details of Council Property Involved (attach photographs where possible) Details of all vehicles involved (whether damaged or not) - include registration nos.
-Attach photographs of damaged vehicles where possible Witnesses (full names, addresses and contact nos) People on site immediately after incident (full names, addresses and contact nos) Council employees (working in the area at the time of the incident) (working on the last shift prior to the incident if the incident was outside work hours)
+Details of injury sustained (if applicable) FRONT VIEW REAR VIEW Description of treatment given at scene of incident (if applicable) First Aid Medical Treatment Hospitalisation Police Report/Ambulance/Hospital Details (if applicable) Details of Council Property Involved (attach photographs where possible) melais of Council Property involved (affact) photographs where possible) Details of all vehicles involved (whether damaged or not) - include registration nos.
+Attach photographs of damaged vehicles where possible Witnesses (full names, addresses and contact nos) Time Cook (rem marries), dadresses and comment ness) People on site immediately after incident (full names, addresses and contact nos) Council employees (working in the area at the time of the incident) (working on the last shift prior to the incident if the incident was outside work hours)

-Narromine Shire Council -Incident Management Policy & Procedures Type of work undertaken by Council employees (at time of incident).
+Type of work undertaken by Council employees (at time of incident).
 Attach photographs where possible.
 Attach copies of traffic control plans, including details of precise locations of any signs and other traffic control measures in relation to the incident site.
 Signs Schedule (include any signs erected by other authorities).
 Attach copy of Traffic Control Plan if relevant.
-Data of avantian of signs Date of erection of signs Date of last inspection Attendance of appropriate authority (Name, region)
+Date of erection of signs Date of last inspection Attendance of appropriate authority (Name, region)